DESI-UR/VAST/doc/source/VoidFinder_examples.rst

      -
      - Unique number associated to each void.
 With only one maximal sphere per void, this means that each maximal sphere has a different ``flag`` value.
+   * - edge
+     - integer
+     -
+     - Documents whether or not the void is on the edge of the survey, defined when any part of any of this void's holes extend beyond the survey mask.
    * - r
      - float
      - Mpc/h